ucsb-cs8-m17/ucsb-cs8-m17.github.io/_hwk/ic00/handout.md

 * Author—Advocates on behalf of the code

 In fact, none of you is the author of the code—but one of you gets to pretend that she/he is.
 This will help us practice being “diplomatic” in our sharing.
 The “pretend author” should advocate for the code “as if” he/she authored it.

+Note that ONLY THE RECORDER needs to write down what the group decides; this is a collective submission on behalf of the group, but you are ALL CO-REPSONSIBLE for that submission.

 # What to do: